NewbieCoder10/fantasy-football-stats/README.md

 and want general information about their favorite players or teams.

 ## Intended Users
-Intended for users that may want general information about a player they are interested in looking up.
+Intended for users that may want information about a player they are interested in looking up.
 Anyone who is interested in finding out general information about their favorite players.
+Also, intended for users that may want general information about their favorite team.
+This is intended for anyone who has an interest in football.

 #### [User stories](docs/user-stories.md)